rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 ]
 ```

-That note is going to be processed by the `Rule` rule in the code generator:
+That node is going to be processed by the `Rule` rule in the code generator:

 $:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  Rule:^  [^ ]